MUSKOPF PHOTOGRAPHY HOME RAVE REVIEWS SENIOR PORTRAIT GALLERY ABOUT TODD ABOUT TODD'S STUDIO CONTACT TODD

 There's a studio in town that has an itemized list of things they can do to photos beyond blemish removal.
 They charge over $25 for each service per image I include these basic retouching services in the session fee.

 Have you noticed the images on local photographers' sites that have people with scary glowing white eyes, sort of like an alien in a bad TV show?
 I personally retouch each image individually to make sure you look your best.
-You won't look like an alien!! :)
+I've been a member of the National Association of Photoshop Professionals for many years and was a Beta Tester for Adobe Photoshop CS5.
+I have the experience you need.
+Your photos won't look like something from Instagram! :)

 One local studio charges up to $200 for the low-res files!
 I post web versions of the images to Facebook as I get them finished.
 You can re-post them to another site or email them as you wish.
 I don't charge extra for this.
 If you don't use Facebook, I could email them to you.